by Brian Maslach

 This doesn't mean that I've ever put the bikes up completely while healthy.
 The Colorado Front Range can have Helter Skelter winter weather.
 Sure, we get snow storms, but we also see a lot of days with high temperatures in the mid 50s.
 Then again, with the shorter days it can be tough to take advantage of warm afternoon temperatures when you have to work.
 The trick is getting Mother Nature to coordinate the warm days with weekends.
-It is extremely frustrating when she refuses to do so for weeks at a time.
+It is frustrating when she refuses to do so for weeks at a time.

 Crappy cycling conditions can make for a great adventure by foot with friends.

-I sat down with Coach Daniel Matheny yesterday and this was one of the topics we discussed.
+I sat down with Coach Daniel Matheny recently and this was one of the topics we discussed.
 He brought up how training only on the bike can bring about structural weaknesses.
 If we're lucky, these can be inadvertently addressed by activities we chose to do off the bike.
 If not, they require the eye of a good coach to diagnose and address.
 Either way, the offseason is the best time address them.
-Coach Matheny also mentioned that unless you're a pro athlete with virtually unlimited training time, you're usually better served by addressing weaknesses for at least a portion of your off-season, and how it's easy to get addicted to putting in big miles and end up not ever being recovered enough to do quality intensity workouts to really increase your performance.
+Coach Matheny also mentioned that unless you're a pro athlete with virtually unlimited training time, you're usually better served by addressing weaknesses for at least a portion of your off-season, and how it's easy to get addicted to putting in big miles and end up not ever being recovered enough to do quality intensity workouts to significantly increase performance.
 While these concepts weren't completely new to me, it sure helped having a reminder from someone with his knowledge and experience.

 Most cyclists have developed structural weaknesses.
 What are you doing to address yours?